Department of Science and Mathematics

 MAT 1003 Beginning Algebra

-Reviews properties of real numbers and arithmetic; algebraic properties; linear equations and inequalities; graphing linear equations, functions and inequalities; equations of lines; 2?2 systems of linear equations and inequalities; exponents and polynomials; factoring; introduction to quadratic equations and functions; and applications.
+Reviews properties of real numbers and arithmetic; algebraic properties; linear equations and inequalities; graphing linear equations, functions, and inequalities; equations of lines; 2×2 systems of linear equations and inequalities; exponents and polynomials; factoring; introduction to quadratic equations and functions; and applications.
 May include an introduction to rational expressions and functions.
 As of Fall 2007, does not count toward graduation.
-Required if Math ACT is 21 or below.
+Required if Math ACT is 21 or below, new SAT Math score is 27 or below, or Accuplacer math score is 108 or below.

 MAT1103 Intermediate Algebra

 Continuation of MAT 1003.
-Rational expressions, equations and functions; absolute value equations and inequalities; 2?2 and 3?3 systems of linear equations; radical expressions and equation; complex numbers; quadratic equations and inequalities; graphing quadratic equations; quadratic and rational inequalities; graphing linear, absolute value, quadratic, square-root and cubic functions; algebra of functions; inverse functions; introduction to logarithmic and exponential functions; and applications.
-PR: Minimum Math ACT of 22 or minimum grade of C- in MAT 1003.
+Rational expressions, equations, and functions; absolute value equations and inequalities; 2×2 and 3×3 systems of linear equations; radical expressions and equation; complex numbers; quadratic equations and inequalities; graphing quadratic equations; quadratic and rational inequalities; graphing linear, absolute value, quadratic, square-root, and cubic functions; algebra of functions; inverse functions; introduction to logarithmic and exponential functions; and applications.
+PR: Minimum Math ACT of 22, or minimum new Math SAT score of 27.5, or minimum Accuplacer math score of 109, or minimum grade of C- in MAT 1003.

 MAT 1203 Survey of Mathematics

 Overview of the essence of mathematics and its applications for the non-science, non-mathematics student.
-Emphasis placed on the development of critical thinking skills, reasoning abilities and problem solving skills.
-Topics may include, but are not limited to, sets, algebra, geometry, consumer math, linear equations, systems of equations, formulas and application problems.
-PR (for traditional only): ACT of 22 or C- or above in MAT 1003.
+Emphasis placed on the development of critical thinking skills, reasoning abilities, and problem solving skills.
+Topics may include, but are not limited to, sets, algebra, geometry, consumer math, linear equations, systems of equations, formulas, and application problems.
+PR (for traditional only): Math ACT of 22, or minimum new Math SAT score of 109, or C- or above in MAT 1003.

 MAT 1334 Pre-Calculus